RyotaMitaraiWeb/ecommerce-server/README.md

 ```

 ## ``test``
-This folder contains tests for each functionality of the server
+This folder contains tests for each functionality of the server.
+Each test creates and drops the database, ensuring a clean slate for each test.

 ## License
 MIT